TsewangDSherpa/tds22-CS388-001/Labs/Lab1/README.md

 **Tap Counter App** is an Android app inspired by idle tap games, allowing users to accumulate points through taps, which can be exchanged for upgrades.

-Time spent: **X** hours spent in total <!-- Replace 'X' with the number of hours you spent on this project -->
+Time spent: **1** hours spent in total <!-- Replace 'X' with the number of hours you spent on this project -->

 ## Required Features